eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 IDL-Compiler to generate a CXX representation of the data as described in Chapter 6.
-These generated source and header files are used by the ``HelloworldSubscriber.cpp`` and ``HelloworldPublisher.cpp`` applicationprograms to share the *Hello World!* Message instance and sample.
+These generated source and header files are used by the ``HelloworldSubscriber.cpp`` and ``HelloworldPublisher.cpp`` application programs to share the *Hello World!* Message instance and sample.

 HelloWorld IDL
 ''''''''''''''

-As explained in chapter 3, the benefits of using IDL language to define data is to have a data model that is independent from the programming languages.
+As explained in chapter 3, the benefits of using IDL language to define data is to have a data model that is independent of the programming languages.
 The ``HelloWorld.idl`` IDL file used in chapter 3 can therefore be reused, it is compiled to be used within C++ DDS based applications.

-The HelloWorld data type is described in a language independent way and stored in the HelloWorldData.idl file (same as in chapter 3).
+The HelloWorld data type is described in a language-independent way and stored in the HelloWorldData.idl file (as in chapter 3).

 .. code-block:: omg-idl